erikdubois/Ultimate-Linux-Mint-17.3/README.md

 ./install-zsh-vx.sh

-Go and find that hidden file .zshrc (CTRL+H) and edit it
+Normally you need to go and find that hidden file .zshrc (CTRL+H) and edit it.
+You should change it into ZSH_THEME="random".

-Change

-into

-ZSH_THEME="random"

 <b>Latest script will take care of that automatically.</b>